Copper electroforming on stone

 The surface area of the rim of this slice of agate is approximately 3.5 cm squared and the required thickness of the electroforming is 100 microns.
-These details are entered in to our online Electroforming Calculator and this produces an amp level of 0.175 and a plating time of 1.30 hours.
+These details are entered in to our online Electroforming Calculator and this produces an amp level of 0.12 amps and a plating time of 2 hours and ten minutes.

 The finished piece of electroformed agate was taken out at the end of the alloted time and given a rinse.
 It is now possible to apply other plated layers of silver or gold, for example using either tank or brush plating or a combination of both.